 Long-Running Tasks

-As we discussed earlier in the commentary on Listing 19.2, the thread pool assumes that work items will be processor bound and relatively short-lived; it makes these assumptions to effectively throttle the number of threads created.
+The thread pool assumes that work items will be processor bound and relatively short-lived; it makes these assumptions to effectively throttle the number of threads created.
 This prevents both overallocation of expensive thread resources and oversubscription of processors that would lead to excessive context switching and time slicing.

 But what if the developer knows that a task will be long-running and, therefore, will hold on to an underlying thread resource for a long time?
 In this case, the developer can notify the scheduler that the task is unlikely to complete its work anytime soon.
 This has two effects.
 First, it hints to the scheduler that perhaps a dedicated thread ought to be created specifically for this task rather than attempting to use a thread from the thread pool.
 Second, it hints to the scheduler that perhaps this would be a good time to allow more tasks to be scheduled than there are processors to handle them.
 This will cause more time slicing to happen, which is a good thing.
 We do not want one long-running task to hog an entire processor and prevent shorter-running tasks from using it.
 The short-running tasks will be able to use their time slice to finish a large percentage of their work, and the long-running task is unlikely to notice the relatively slight delays caused by sharing a processor with other tasks.
-To accomplish this, use the TaskCreationOptions.LongRunning option when calling StartNew(), as shown in Listing 19.12.
+To accomplish this, use the TaskCreationOptions.LongRunning option when calling StartNew(), as shown in Listing 19.10.
 (Task.Run() does not support a TaskCreationOptions parameter.)